github-aapmor/PowerBI-Reports/TS Electoral Analysis/README.md

 ## Analysis Process:
 After importing the dataset with the help of Power Query, We performed data **cleansing**, data **wrangling**, data **modification**, data **transformation**, data **manipulation**, and data modeling as per the requirements to draw appropriate conclusions.
 We achieved this by using calculated **measures**, calculated columns, and **DAX (Data Analysis Expressions)**.
 Additionally, We **created relationships** between tables by utilizing primary keys and foreign keys.
 For visualization, We used various charts and value cards for **KPI presentation(Key Performance Indicator).**

 In this analysis process, We have included a total of 119 constituencies. we have used three separate dashboard pages for displaying the data visualizations for the **2014** and **2018** elections.
 In another dashboard, We compared both datasets, showing constituency-wise votes, vote share, along with party-wise votes and vote share percentages for better clarity.
-This allowed me to identify the leading party with a significant vote share percentage within each constituency and by party.
+This allowed us to identify the leading party with a significant vote share percentage within each constituency and by party.

 ## Visualizations